top of page

 "Get your butt back on the downhills."

 In some circumstances, it appears that we are moving our butts behind the seat and over the rear tire to counterbalance gravity pulling against us as we ride downhill.
-However, we should actually only be moving our butts back over the rear wheel in extreme circumstances or under powerful braking forces.
+However, we should only be moving our butts back over the rear wheel in extreme circumstances or under powerful braking forces.

 When we move our centre of mass (COM) too far behind the centre of the bike, four significant things are going to be impacted: